Aiken County schools to complete construction projects

-AIKEN COUNTY ( WJBF )- “we spent a lot of time doing the site work as y’all recall we really shorten the amount of time as the construction crews get us in the building and that meant there’s going to be a lot of backing because if we’re rushing something then we have to come back in and get it addressed” said Corey Murphy, Chief Officer of operations.
+AIKEN COUNTY, S.C.
+(WJBF) – “We spent a lot of time doing the site work as y’all recall we really shorten the amount of time as the construction crews get us in the building and that meant there’s going to be a lot of backing because if we’re rushing something then we have to come back in and get it addressed,” said Corey Murphy, Chief Officer of Operations.

 Four Aiken County school construction projects are on schedule to be completed.